Do you actually feel your glutes working when you squat?

 Why not?

 There are dozens of subtle errors people make when squatting that affect which muscles are working hardest.
-Although an enormous number of people will admit to squatting to improve their figure, a quick glance around any regular gym reveals an abundance of these subtle errors and shows just how few of them are actually getting the glute activation they're hoping for.
+Although an enormous number of people will admit to squatting to improve their figure, a quick glance around any regular gym reveals an abundance of these subtle errors and shows just how few of them are actually getting the muscle activation they're hoping for.

 There are many reasons why this is so.